FantomAtom/Syllabuddy/README.md

 # Syllabuddy

-**Syllabuddy** — a smart companion for college students.
+**Syllabuddy** is a smart companion for college students.
-It collects and surfaces semester essentials — syllabi, subject lists, schedules, exams, hall allotments and bookmarks — so students can stay organised and prepared.
+It helps students with semester essentials such as syllabi, subject lists, schedules, exams, hall allotments and bookmarks, so students can stay organised and prepared, while also giving staff the tools to manage academic content, update exam details and handle hall allotments through the built-in admin features.

-> ⚡ Built as a **Flutter learning project**, exploring architecture, UI patterns, animations and Firebase integration.
+> ⚡ This is my **first Flutter learning project**, created to learn how to build mobile apps with Flutter.

 ---

-## What it does (short)
+## What it does
 - Browse semesters, degrees, departments
 - View syllabi and subject content
 - Bookmark important subjects & syllabus items